fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 The first function is a regular <i>action creator</i> whereas the second function contains the additional dispatch to the store that was added by connect.

-Connect is an incredibly useful tool, although it may seem difficult at first due to its level of abstraction.
+Connect is an incredibly useful tool although it may seem difficult at first due to its level of abstraction.

 ### Alternative way of using mapDispatchToProps